MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-desktop/button.md

 - Use `role="button"` for custom elements

 ### Group
-- Use `aria-haspopup="true"` for menus, listboxes or modals
+- Use `aria-haspopup="true"` for menus, listboxes, or modals
 - `aria-controls="popupId"` is not well supported

 ### State
 - Toggle buttons should use `aria-pressed="true/false"`
 - Menus or expanders should use `aria-expanded="true/false"`
 - Use the `disabled` state for completely inactive buttons that shouldn't be focusable
 - Use `aria-disabled="true/false"` state for inactive custom elements